DaAvionBrock/ActiveDirectory/README.md

 - Step 3: Connect to the domain controller virtual machine
 - Step 4: configure the domain controller
 - Step 5: Join Windows 10 to your domain
-- Step 6: Join additional VMs to your domain
-- Step 7: Test the Active Directory enviorment
+- Step 6: Test the Active Directory enviorment

 <h2>Deployment and Configuration Steps</h2>